-Pressing the selected language button GDM language is instantly changed.to the selected language.
-To return back to the Menu Page press the Menu button.
+By pressing the selected language button, GDM language is instantly changed to the selected language.
+To return to Menu Page press Menu button.

 Change of language on Remote Web Pages does not change the unit's GDM language.

 10.2.5 Viewing and Downloading the Event Log